 Add Clay to Hot Process Soap

-Hot process soap making is a little different from cold process but you use the same methods for adding clay.
-When making a single-colored hot process soap recipe, add the clay to the lye-solution.
+Hot process soap making is a little different from cold process, but you use the same methods for adding clay.
+When making a single-colored hot process soap recipe, add the clay to the lye solution.
 For marbled or swirled soap, pre-mix the clay with three times its amount in water.
-After the cook, divide the soap batter into the premixed clays before mixing them back together again.
+After the cook, divide the soap batter into the premixed clays.
 Stir thoroughly to ensure that the clay is well incorporated, and pour it into the mold(s).

 Clay Soap Recipes to Try